chadev/Chadev_ircbot/README.md

 Currently the help output is broken, see [Issue #1](https://github.com/chadev/Chadev_ircbot/issues/1) for more details.
 Until that is worked out here is a list of supported commands.

+All commands use the "noun verb" syntax, the noun is the name of the bot (currently "Ash").
+An example of this would be ```Ash ping``` to send a ping to the bot.

 Command | Details
 --------|---------
 .events | Get next seven events from the Chadev calendar .foo    | Causes HAL to reply with a BAR
 .help   | Displays the help message
-.ping   | Causes HAL to reply with PONG (currently disabled due to FreeNode ping noise) .SYN    | causes HAL to reply with ACK
+.ping   | Causes HAL to reply with PONG
+.SYN    | causes HAL to reply with ACK
 .tableflip | Flips a table